selizondo/lora-finetune/README.md

 The tradeoff: quantization noise + adapter approximation vs full-parameter expressiveness.
 For domain adaptation tasks with <10K examples, QLoRA empirically matches full fine-tune quality within noise.
 It diverges on tasks requiring deep architectural changes.

+See [docs/adr-01-qlora-vs-full-finetune.md](docs/adr-01-qlora-vs-full-finetune.md) for the full decision — including when to revisit and switch to full fine-tuning.

 ---

 ## The Hard Problem: When to Fine-Tune vs RAG